Expert Tips For Traveling To Europe For More Fun, Less Stress

-A rich kaleidoscope of history, culture, architecture, art, food, and wine awaits travelers to Europe.
-Plan to make your trip fun, educational, and (relatively) stress-free by following expert tips on what to do before and during your time in Europe.
-Over 40 countries comprise Europe, and 27 are in the European Union (EU).
-Although the nations have many differences, certain commonalities are important for all travelers to understand.
+A rich kaleidoscope of history, culture, architecture, art, food, and wine awaits travelers in Europe.
+Plan your trip to be fun, educational, and (relatively) stress-free by following expert tips on what to do before and during your time in Europe.
+Over 40 countries make up Europe, and 27 are members of the European Union (EU).
+Although nations differ in many ways, certain commonalities are important for all travelers to understand.
 I’ve collected my best tips to help ensure your next trip to Europe is memorable – for all good reasons!

-Europe is always high on my list of travel destinations.
-Not much time lapses (except for the global pandemic a few years ago) between my visits.
+Europe is always high on my husband’s and my list of travel destinations.
 There are always so many “must-sees” when planning travel, and it can sometimes feel overwhelming.
-But these tips have helped me when planning travel, and I hope they help you, too!
+But these tips have helped us when planning travel, and I hope they help you, too!

 A picture of Lolly overlooking the Rhine River from the Marksburg Castle in Germany